Maravi: Expansion and apogee

 A son of Kalonga, Mkadzula of the Mwale clan, left Mankhamba to settle in the Tonga lands (modern-day Salima District) and bore the title Kanyenda.
 He was initially accompanied with Kabunduli, who split from Mkadzula at Nkhotakota and is said to have united various Tonga groups under his control.
 Traditions on Mkanda Mbewe, possibly another son of Kalonga, differ, likely influenced by interactions with invaders in the 19th century.
 The first tradition says Mkanda was more important than Undi, saying that Undi walked while Mkanda was carried in a hammock, though other traditions say this was because of an injury.
 Some traditions say Mkanda was sent to Bunda, and later Kasungu.
 Accordingly, he left after a dispute with Mwase and settled in Mchinji after defeating Akafula warriors, only making contact with Undi after.
 However, traditions from Undi's area say Mkanda was sent to Mchinji by Undi, only becoming independent later.
 The Kalonga's power and wealth grew as relatives sent ivory as tribute, which was processed at Mankhamba.

 The first Kaphiti and first Lundu had settled southwest either near Utale or the Wankurumadzi River (in modern-day Mwanza and Neno districts), coming to rule over the Chipeta (regional proto-Chewa) there.
 Kaphiti grew powerful, extending over the Lower Shire Valley, the Shire Highlands, Mulanje, and areas in modern-day Mozambique.
 Later, Lundu left to establish his own kingdom further south at Mbewe near Chiromo.
 Supported by the rainmaking cult of Mbona (Note: According to oral histories, Mbona was a historical figure who was innocently killed by the first Lundu, after which he revealed himself to have supernatural powers, particularly rainmaking, and was subsequently venerated (including by Lundu).) and controlling the Mbona shrine at Nsanje, his power grew to eclipse that of Kaphiti (who had disappeared by the 16th century) owing to wealth accumulated from trade along the Zambezi, and he extended his influence over the Lower Zambezi Valley.
 Lundu allied with the Zimba and expanded eastwards into Makua and Lolo lands, and some Makua and Lolo headmen were made tributaries alongside Maravi chiefs.
-The Zimba went on to defeat the Portuguese in 1592 and 1593, and sack Kilwa and Mombasa; however, they were eventually defeated by Malindi and the Segeju.
+The Zimba went on to defeat the Portuguese in 1592 and 1593.